 Nightlife: In Stockholm, the WideSpot Performing Arts Center offers concerts and plays in the former opera house.

 In Red Wing, the Sheldon Theatre has a concert or play scheduled nearly every weekend.
 In the bluffs above Lake City, the Oak Center General Store hosts prominent folk musicians.

 For more, see Music on the Mississippi.

-Paddlewheeler rides: In Lake City, the Pearl of the Lake offers 1˝-hour public excursions Wednesday through Sunday.
+Paddlewheeler rides: In Lake City, the Pearl of the Lake offers public excursions.

 Hiking: Frontenac State Park has 13 miles of trails, including a one-mile handicapped-accessible trail.
 Many have lovely views, and in May, there's an array of wildflowers and warblers.

 On the 400-foot bluff above Stockholm, Maiden Rock Bluff state natural area has beautiful views and includes rare wildflowers and possible sightings of peregrine falcons and other raptors.

 It's a 10-minute hike from the parking area; go beyond the first two overlooks, which are full of stumps.
 The third looks straight south down the river (a good spot for a picnic),and the fourth looks straight north and is the spot where you'll see the most raptors.

 Laura Ingalls Wilder's birthplace: A re-created log house, representing Laura's 1867 birthplace, stands seven miles up County Road CC from Pepin.
 The Little House Wayside, which is not furnished, can be visited any time; in Pepin, the Laura Ingalls Wilder Historical Museum is open May 15 through Oct.
 15.